Original short literary fiction, including satire, remains one of the writing genres in my literary toolkit. I do enjoy creating characters!

 While these brief fictional forms are interesting in themselves, they also provide a useful basis for longer more complex stories.
-They can serve as a brief outline that one could fill out with further details that would result in a full-fledged short story.
+Each pithy piece can serve as a brief outline that one could fill out with further details that would result in a full-fledged short story.

 40 5-Sentence Stories